castles/OSCWebMixer/README.md

 * [Node](https://nodejs.org/en/download/) must be installed.
 On macOS you can install it with [Homebrew](https://brew.sh/) (brew install node)
 * Server, Desk and other devices must all be on the same network

+### S-Series Known Bugs
+* Sends greater than 15 cannot be used.
+These will only be available if you have purchased the Channel Count Increase upgrade.
+The reason they can't be used is because the current version of the S-Series doesn't send the initial values for these channels, causing webmixer to never completely load.
+The best workaround for this for now is to only use the first 16 AUX channels with webmixer.

-## Basic Setup Instructions
+## SD Basic Setup Instructions
 1. Download repository and navigate to the directory in a shell.
 2. Run "npm install" to download all the required node modules.
 3. Ensure OSC is enabled and configured under External Control on the sound desk.
+4. Rename config/default-SD.js to config/default.js
+5. Update the config to include the console IP and send + receive ports.
+6. Go to Layout > Channel List on the console and enter the AUX numbers and Input Channel numbers into your config file.
+Save the config.
+7. Run "node ." in the shell to start the server.
+If a connection is made to the sound desk the script should load all the values and print the URL for other devices to connect to.
+8. Open the IP address on another device and start mixing.

+## S-Series Basic Setup Instructions
+1. Download repository and navigate to the directory in a shell.
+2. Run "npm install" to download all the required node modules.
+3. Ensure OSC is enabled on the console.
+You will need to enter the IP of webmixer computer and enable the send and receive ports.
-4. Rename config/default-SD.js or config/default-S.js to config/default.js depending on your desk version.
+4. Rename config/default-S.js to config/default.js
+5. Update the config to include the console IP and send + receive ports.
-5. For S-Series Only: Run "node . debug" in the shell to start the server.
+6. Run "node . debug" in the shell to start the server.
 Move faders and take note of the numbers for channels and sends.
 You will need to update the numbers in the config file to match.
-6. Run "node ." in the shell to start the server.
+7. Run "node ." in the shell to start the server.
 If a connection is made to the sound desk the script should load all the values and print the URL for other devices to connect to.
-7. Open the IP address on another device and start mixing.
+8. Open the IP address on another device and start mixing.

 ## FAQs
 <details>